shuoyangd/NeMo-Skills/docs/releases/openmathinstruct2/dataset.md

 all commands on a slurm cluster.
 Change the commands accordingly if running locally (but it's going to take a lot of time).
-We also assume you have the [Llama3.1 405B](https://huggingface.co/meta-llama/Llama-3.1-405B-Instruct) on that cluster inside `/trt_models/llama-3.1-405b-instruct` (should be mounted in your config) that's been [converted](../../pipelines/checkpoint-conversion.md) to TensorRT-LLM format.
+We also assume you have the [Llama3.1 405B](https://huggingface.co/meta-llama/Llama-3.1-405B-Instruct) on that cluster inside `/hf_models/Llama-3.1-405B-Instruct` (should be mounted in your config).
 See [generation docs](../../pipelines/generation.md) for how you can change the below commands to instead run inference through Nvidia NIM API.